xnuter/perf-gauge/examples/moderate-tps.md

 ##### Regular percentiles (p50,90,99)

-Please note, that for Java and Python the max TPS was somewhat lowered, because of the inability of the TCP Proxies to handle more.
+Please note that for Java and Python, the max TPS was somewhat lowered, because of the inability of the TCP Proxies to handle more.

 So the comparison was between: